PeterNaydenov/grunt-ugly-folders/README.md

-# uglyFolders
+# grunt-uglyFolders

 *WARNING* - it's just a test.
 It's still not a functional software.

 Folders based uglify.
-Every folder name become a file.
+Every folder become a 'js' uglify container.
 All files in folder become content of result file.